Lebanon army probes soldier over firing at protesters | DW | 17.10.2021

 Iran-backed Shiite Hezbollah and Lebanese Forces, a right-wing Christian political party, have blamed each other for the clashes.

-Two days after the fierce violence, the leader of Lebanon's largest Christian bloc — the Free Patriotic movement (FPM) — said on Saturday that the probe into the port blast should not be stopped.
+Two days after the fierce violence, the leader of Lebanon's largest Christian bloc — the Free Patriotic movement (FPM) — said the probe into the port blast should not be stopped.

-"The Free Patriotic movement is with (for) continuing the probe, revealing the truth and putting those responsible on trial," Gebran Bassil.
+"The Free Patriotic movement is with [for] continuing the probe, revealing the truth and putting those responsible on trial," said Gebran Bassil on Saturday.

-Hezbollah opposes the inquiry, with leader Sayyed Hassan Nasrallah saying that it is biased and politicized.
+Hezbollah opposes the inquiry, with leader Sayyed Hassan Nasrallah saying it is biased and politicized.

-On Saturday, Bassil said that there was some evidence that pointed to some bias during the probe but there was no evidence yet that Judge Bitar was politicized.
+On Saturday, Bassil said there was evidence that pointed to some bias during the probe, but added there was no evidence yet that Judge Bitar was politicized.

 "We, the families of more than 200 martyrs and thousands of injured and hundreds of thousands of people who suffered damages, have put our faith in investigative judge Tarek Bitar," a statement from the families said.